Tanvir8404/Custom_Controller/index.md

   <br>
   &emsp;&ensp;There are four pins that must be soldered to the accelerometer board: VCC, GND, SCL (Serial Clock Line), and SDA (Serial Data Line).
 Assuming the board in question does not have dedicated pins for SDA and SCL, SDA must correspond to pin 2 and SCL must correspond to pin 3 in order for the accelerometer to return the proper values.
 When setting up the accelerometer, run a test sketch using the MPU6050 library to see what values are reflected in the serial monitor.
 Make sure to calibrate the code such that when the accelerometer is in a resting position, all accelerometer values return 0.
   <br>
-  &emsp;&ensp;The accelerometer returns three types of values: acceleration (m/s<sup>2</sup>), rotation (rad), and temperature (ºC).
-Given the physical scale of this project, it may be helpful to convert these values to more familiar units.
+  &emsp;&ensp;The accelerometer returns three types of values: acceleration (m/s<sup>2</sup>), rotation (rad), and temperature (ºC) in the template I used.
+Given the physical scale of this project, it may be helpful to convert these values to aid in debugging.
 Personally, I would convert radians to degrees and Celsius to Fahrenheit. m/s<sup>2</sup> was kept the same as the accelerometer reads the force of gravity upon its z-axis.

 </HTML>